 SAVING AMERICA’S HORSES is a powerful podium with a dynamic reach to animal lovers worldwide.
 This intelligent exposé also reveals how the public has been misled by several government agencies and corporate interests that run over the laws that are supposed to protect the horses, people and the environment.

-We are thrilled about the success of SAVING AMERICA'S HORSES, but to make a real difference for the horses it needs to be seen by a much wider audience.
-Funds are being raised to put this powerful film in front of as many people as possible.
+Vital funds are being raised to put this powerful film in front of as many people as possible.
 Your continued support can help make this happen.

 We are honored for the opportunity to raise awareness for SAVING AMERICA'S HORSES through the GlobalGiving fund raising platform.